How effective are air purifiers for allergies?

-For the best overall results, select an air purifier that uses an activated carbon filter in combination with other filters, such as a HEPA filter.
-If you have a central air conditioning system, consult an accredited contractor about replacing the manufacturer's filter with an approved furnace filter (the right size for your unit and the size of your air ducts) with a minimum efficiency rating (MERV) of 11 or 12, and then configure the fan so that it works continuously.
-The type of air filter you use is also important, as some work by capturing and filtering larger allergen particles, such as dust, while others, such as UV purifiers, work better at killing mold and bacteria.
-But make sure your air purifier also has a HEPA filter to remove particles, since the carbon filter alone doesn't trap dust or pollen.
+For the best results, it is recommended to use an air purifier that has an activated carbon filter in combination with other filters, such as a HEPA filter.
+If you have a central air conditioning system, you should consult an accredited contractor about replacing the manufacturer's filter with an approved furnace filter with a minimum efficiency rating (MERV) of 11 or 12.
+Additionally, make sure that your air purifier has a HEPA filter to remove particles, since the carbon filter alone doesn't trap dust or pollen.
+To eliminate the smell of smoke, look for an air purifier that contains an activated carbon filter.
+The EPA also warns that the functionality of air purifiers is limited in terms of filtering gases and that filters must be replaced frequently to work optimally, usually approximately every three months.

-While a HEPA filter will trap ash from the air, to eliminate the smell of smoke, look for an air purifier that contains an activated carbon filter.
-In fact, the Environmental Protection Agency (EPA) warns that the functionality of air purifiers is limited in terms of filtering gases and that filters must be replaced frequently to work optimally, usually approximately every three months.
-A professional HVAC company must install a HEPA filter for the whole house and be properly sized for its air treatment unit, in order to protect the life of the equipment and ensure that air passes through the HEPA filter and not around it.
+A professional HVAC company must install a HEPA filter for the whole house and be properly sized for its air treatment unit in order to protect the life of the equipment and ensure that air passes through the HEPA filter and not around it.

 Leave Message